 At least 20 upper-division credits (with a grade C or above) from adviser-approved, area-specific courses appropriate to the student's regional focus; selected from departments and programs in the College of Liberal Arts and Sciences, the School of Business Administration, the Graduate School of Education, the School of Fine and Performing Arts, and the College of Urban and Public Affairs.

-For a list of recommended East Asia-related courses, please follow this link:
+For a list of recommended East Asia-related courses, you can view all lists under FORMS/LISTS.

 A common misconception is that globalization has reduced the value of knowledge of languages other than English.

 The International Studies major requires that students demonstrate second-year proficiency in one language appropriate to the regional focus.
 For students taking courses at PSU, second-year proficiency is defined by successful completion of the terminal course in the second-year language sequence or completion of an upper division equivalent.
 For students admitted to PSU in Fall 2007, or later, the terminal course for most languages is 203.